How To Identify and Report Scams on Upwork in 2026

 - Never pay or receive payment for Upwork projects off our platform

-- Communicate through the Upwork platform
+- Keep all work and communication on the Upwork platform

 - Safeguard your Upwork account information